sr1j/sr1j.github.io/_tabs/about.md

 ---

 Hii!
-I'm Sreelakshmi, a first year undergraduate student in GEC Palakkad, Kerala, India.
+I'm Sreelakshmi, a first year undergraduate student at GEC Palakkad, Kerala, India.
 Currently my interests revolve around Operating Systems and Open Source, and I'm also an open source contributor at SerenityOS.